gavishap/KonkoAI_Assessment/README.md

-# Konko AI Chat API
+# ConcurrentAI Chat Engine API

 A RESTful API that enables concurrent math-focused chat conversations with an AI agent.
 Built as a technical assessment, it demonstrates robust async handling, clean architecture, and engineering best practices.
 The API allows users to maintain multiple independent conversations, process real-time math calculations, and maintain conversation history - all powered by Google's Gemini LLM model.